-If we could translate the myths into words which would fit modern culture, we might be able to reveal the deeper truths about spiritual experience that they were intended to express.
-Bultmann called that process ‘demythologizing’, whereby we unearth the deeper meaning the mythic stories were expressing about the early Christian’s encounter with a new spiritual way of life; the early message of Christianity which first spread the faith.
+Demythologising is the process of translating myths into language fitting modern culture, revealing the deeper truths about the encounter in early Christianity with a new spiritual way of life; the early message of Christianity which first spread the faith.
 This might then give modern audiences a confrontation with the call to a spiritual life committed to Christ.

 For example, the resurrection and Easter, when demythologised, is not about the rising of Jesus but the raising the early church due to the raising of faith of the disciples which inspired them to preach.
 Successful preaching and spreading the message of Jesus causes resurrection to take place within individual people.

 Hick concluded that instead of being viewed as historical record, the resurrection story should be demythologized and viewed as symbolising ‘God’s gift of renewal’ and ‘life transcending death’.
-This suggests that Jesus did not rise from the dead and was not the son of God in a unique sense.
+Jesus did not rise from the dead and was not the son of God in a unique sense.